Yusuf0A/Pawsvia/README.md

-# Pawsvia – Finding Your Perwfect Match
+# Pawsvia – Finding Your Pawfect Match

 ## Overview
 **Pawsvia** is a personalized pet adoption web application that helps users find adoptable pets near them based on the personality traits they’re looking for in a companion.